Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 GA108

-Chicory 'Puna II' Not to WA
+Chicory 'Puna II' UT

 Cichorium intybus

 Chicory 'Puna II' is a broadleaf, perennial forage herb providing highly nutritious feed to grazing animals and poultry.
 It has a thick, deep taproot capable of breaking up compacted soils and cycling nutrients from the subsoil.
 As an improved pasture it combines well with other grasses and clovers and should be rotationally grazed from spring to late autumn.
 It is hardy, pest and disease resistant and drought tolerant.
 Sow early spring in temperate areas.
 Sow autumn in subtropical areas.
 Sow April - August in tropical areas.
-It germinates best at 10 - 21°C soil temp.
+It germinates best at 10 - 21°C soil temperature.
 Soil should be moderately fertile and well drained; it is tolerant of acid soils pH 5.5 - 6.

-SC351
+SC351 No WA

-SC352
+SC352 No WA

-SC433
+SC433 No WA

 Clucker Tucker™ is a hardy mix of all-important greens to keep your chooks healthy.
-Includes barrel medic, bok choy, buckwheat, forage chicory, clover, cocksfoot, linseed, lucerne, millet, forage plantain, silverbeet, subclover and sunflower.
+May contain barrel medic, bok choy, buckwheat, forage chicory, clover, cocksfoot, lucerne, millet, forage plantain, silverbeet, subclover and sunflower.
 Most have vigorous root systems that will quickly regrow leaves that are cut or eaten.
 Clucker Tucker™ is a blend of annual and perennial plants, many of which will self-sow.
 In a forage area, seed can be broadcast; the chooks will need to be kept off the area for the plants to establish.
 After they have grazed it down, the chooks should be taken off to allow it to reshoot.
 Where space is limited, grow it in seedling trays and then place in the chook run or bird cage once grown.
 In a pasture, used as a 'herbal ley' it is a healthy addition for grazing animals.
 In temperate areas sow March - May or August - October.
 In subtropical areas sow August - September or May - July.
 In tropical areas sow April - August.
-Broadcast seed 2 - 3g/m2 in a forage area.
+Broadcast seed 2 - 3 g/m² in a forage area.
 In a seedling tray use 1 - 2g per seedling tray.

 SC329